-It was in 2004 that Martin’s brother took the curious producer to his first drum and bass rave called 42nd Streetsession, a regular dnb night in Wels, Austria.
+It was in 2004 that Martin’s brother took the curious producer to his first drum and bass rave called 42 nd Streetsession, a regular dnb night in his hometown of Wels, Austria.
 From there he was hooked.
-In 2009 after honing his production skills, Martin saw his first release on Tilt recordings titled “Radix” and from there went on to have releases on Mindtech, Trust in Music, Disturbed, and Ammunition.
+In 2009, after honing his production skills he saw his first release on Tilt recordings titled “Radix” (see VIP below) and from there went on to have releases on Mindtech, Trust in Music, Disturbed, and Ammunition.
 All of which featured collaborations with fellow well known Austrian drum and bass producers Bowsar, M-force, Fourward, and Neonlight.

 Over the course of 2012, he saw his music released on Jade’s Eat Brain label as well as on Chris Renegade’s Breed 12 Inch label.
 Not stopping there, Mefjus also released an EP for Trust in Music, collaborated with the mighty Enei on his “Machines” LP, and was given remix duties for the likes of Optiv and BTK.
 On top of an already successful year, Mefjus capped it off by winning the award for “Best Newcomer Producer” at the Drum and Bass Arena awards and signed an exclusive deal with Critical Recordings.
 Now under Kasra’s wing, he will surely be leaving an even greater mark on the scene this year and being one to tease singles before they’re even heard, Kasra already has us keen to hear what will be his first Critical single entitled “Signals.”

 Check out the video below to hear 41 minutes of Mefjus live including what we believe are some exclusive bits!

 Till The Next Tune!